awsdocs/aws-greengrass-developer-guide/doc_source/config-iam-roles.md

 # Configure the Group Role<a name="config-iam-roles"></a>

 The group role is an IAM role that you create and attach to your group\.
-This role contains the permissions that your deployed Lambda functions \(and [connectors](connectors.md)\) use to access AWS services\.
+This role contains the permissions that deployed Lambda functions and [connectors](connectors.md) use to access AWS services\.
 For more information about IAM roles, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

+You use the following high\-level steps to create a group role in the IAM console\.

+1. Create a policy that allows or denies actions on one or more resources\.

+1. Create a role that uses the Greengrass service as a trusted entity\.

+1. Attach your policy to the role\.

+1. Add the role to the Greengrass group\.

+**Note**
+A Greengrass group has one group role\.
+If you want to add permissions, you can edit attached policies or attach more policies\.

-In this step, you create a permissions policy that allows describe, create, and update actions on an Amazon DynamoDB table\.
+For this tutorial, you create a permissions policy that allows describe, create, and update actions on an Amazon DynamoDB table\.
 Then, you attach the policy to a new role and associate the role with your Greengrass group\.

 First, create a customer\-managed policy that grants permissions required by the Lambda function in this module\.